Skip to content

 Reload at transaction level

-Point current CSV or SAF-T exports at the rebuilt equations.
+Point current CSV or ERP exports at the rebuilt equations.
 First whale curve out in weeks.

 STEP 4